Rebecca W. Rimel

 Prior to joining Pew, Ms. Rimel built an exemplary career in health care.
 She was the first nurse to hold a faculty position at the University of Virginia’s (UVA) medical school, serving as an assistant professor in the Department of Neurosurgery.
 She was head nurse of the emergency department at the University of Virginia Hospital and has authored numerous scientific articles on head injury.
 She is the recipient of the Distinguished Nursing Alumni Award from UVA and the UVA Women’s Center Distinguished Alumni Award.
 She was also awarded a Kellogg National Fellowship, a four-year professional enrichment opportunity for emerging leaders.

 Ms. Rimel earned a bachelor of science degree, with distinction, from the UVA School of Nursing and a master of business administration from James Madison University.
-She serves on the board of directors for Becton, Dickinson and Company; Deutsche US Funds; and BioTelemetry, Inc. She also is a trustee emeritus of Monticello (the Thomas Jefferson Foundation), a fellow of the College of Physicians of Philadelphia and a member of the American Philosophical Society and its prestigious Wistar Association.
+She serves on the board of directors for Becton, Dickinson and Company; Deutsche US Funds; and BioTelemetry, Inc. She also is a trustee emeritus of Monticello (the Thomas Jefferson Foundation), a fellow of the College of Physicians of Philadelphia, a member of the American Academy of Arts and Sciences, and a member of the American Philosophical Society and its prestigious Wistar Association.